 · Evolutionary venous thromboembolic accidents.

-· Presence or history of severe liver disease, as long as hepatic function parameters are not normalized.
+· Presence or history of severe liver disease, as long as the liver function parameters have not returned to normal.

-· Malignant tumors sensitive to known or suspected sex steroids.
+· Known or suspected tumors sensitive to sex steroids.

 Class of organ systems

 Infections and infestations

 Mood modification, decreased libido

 Disorders of the genital tract and breasts